Skip to content

 • Who should be engaged with as part of this process, and how should this engagement be structured?

-The TEA platform helps project teams and stakeholders—including researchers, developers, decision-makers, managers, auditors, regulators, and users—answer these questions in a systematic manner.
-However, different elements of the platform serve specific but complementary purposes.
+The TEA platform helps project teams—including researchers, developers, decision-makers, managers, auditors, regulators, and users—answer these questions in a systematic manner.
+It achieves this through three interlocking features:

-2. A set of educational resources that help users get the most out of the tool (e.g. user guides and documentation)
+2. A set of educational resources that help users get the most out of the tool (see learning modules)

 In short, an assurance case presents an argument, in a logical and graphical format, about how an ethical goal has been achieved.
 The key to an assurance case is the structure of the argument.

 Although the logical structure of an assurance case is simple, the process of building and sharing an assurance case can be more involved.
-As such, a significant element of the TEA platform is the user guidance and documentation that helps establish best practices and enhance the capabilities of teams.
+As such, a significant element of the TEA platform is the learning resources and technical documentation that has been designed to widen the scope of who can participate in the assurance ecosystem.

 Furthermore, our understanding of trustworthy and ethical assurance evolves as the capabilities of sociotechnical systems, such as AI systems or digital twins, also evolves.
 Therefore, it is vital that the process of developing and communicating assurance cases, where possible, is done in an open and collaborative manner.